chrisweather/RocMQTTdisplay/README.md

 Dynamic Passenger Information system for Model Railroad Stations controlled by Rocrail.
 Wireless communication with Rocrail or other sources via MQTT messages.
-A Lolin/Wemos D1 mini ESP8266 and a TCA9548A I2C Multiplexer can drive up to eight 0.91" 128x32
+A Lolin/Wemos D1 mini ESP8266 controller and a TCA9548A I2C Multiplexer can drive up to eight 0.91" 128x32
 I2C OLED displays.
-Several D1 mini can run together so the total number of displays is not limited.
+Several controllers can run in parallel so the total number of displays is not limited.

 Latest Version 0.99
 April 12, 2021

 The goal of this project is to provide simple to use and inexpensive displays to run in a Model Railroad environment.

+**Current features**
 - Messages can be static or dynamic
-- Formatting is saved in templates so the user can focus on only sending the right data to the display and just pick a template.
+- Formatting is saved in templates so the user can focus on sending the right data to the display and just pick a template for formatting.
 - The architecture is extremely scalable:
 	* 1-8 displays per ESP8266 based controller
 	* Theoretically unlimited number of controllers (didn't have so many for testing :-) )
-	* Up to 10 Fonts
+	* Up to 10 different Fonts
 	* Up to 10 Templates
 	* Up to 10 Logos
-	* Scrolltext
+	* Scrolltext for static or dynamic content
 	* Rocrail dynamic variables support
 	* German Umlaut support
-	* Clock available for all displays (NTP time or Rocrail time)
+	* Clock/Date available for all displays (NTP time or Rocrail time)
 	* Display rotation
 	* Screensaver
 	* Webinterface for configuration